dimention/html-boilerplate-pdf/README.md

 Using same process and similar options to [html-boilerplate-pdf](https://github.com/alanshaw/markdown-pdf)

 The PDF looks great because it is styled by HTML5 Boilerplate.
 What? - Yes!
 Your HTML is pushed into the HTML5 Boilerplate `index.html`.
 Phantomjs renders the page and saves it to a PDF.
-You can even customise the style of the PDF by passing an optional path to your CSS _and_ you can pre-process your markdown file before it is converted to a PDF by passing in a pre-processing function, for templating.
+You can even customise the style of the PDF by passing an optional path to your CSS _and_ you can pre-process your html file before it is converted to a PDF by passing in a pre-processing function, for templating.

 Getting started
 ---